TAMIDSpiyalong/Traffic-Management/README.md

 # Computer Vision and Multi-object Tracking for Traffic Measurement from Campus Monitoring Cameras
 Files in the support function folder are the tracking, counting and mapping package.
-Essentially, this system is an integration of YOLOv5+Deep_SORT+Homography_Transformation for pedestrian and vehicle counting and mapping.
+Essentially, this system is an integration of YOLOv5+Deep_SORT+Homography_Transformation for pedestrian and vehicle, and all other classes in COCO.
 Several packages are required to make the whole code work as follow.
+The CPU jupyter lab file is the main deployment on regular CPU with faster than real-time speed.
 ### Dependencies
 - `YOLOv5`
 - `Deep-SORT`